strimzi/strimzi.github.io/_posts/2021-03-23-connector-build.md

 ### How does it work

-Strimzi uses two different ways how to build the image based on the underlying Kubernetes cluster.
+Strimzi uses two different ways how to build the image based on the underlying cluster.
 In case you use Kubernetes, the image will be built by [kaniko](https://github.com/GoogleContainerTools/kaniko). kaniko is a tool to build container images from a Dockerfile, inside a container or Kubernetes cluster. kaniko doesn't depend on a Docker daemon and executes each command within a Dockerfile completely in userspace.